victor-develop/naive-user-management/readme.md

     {
         "success": true/false,
         "data": {
-            "error_key": "string",
+            // requested data will be placed here, depending on the API
+            // the following two fields will not exist if success == true "error_key": "string",
             "errors": {
-                // content of details, can be customized for each request }
+                // content of details, can be customized for each API }
         },
         //general error message, will not exist if success == true